Disclosure and Barring Service: DBS application process

 The process by which the DBS provides criminal record data is called DBS Certificate or a DBS check (previously CRB check).
 There are four levels of DBS checks, Basic, Standard, Enhanced and Enhanced with barred list checks (for Basic Disclosures, see Disclosure Scotland).
-DBS basic checks can be obtained by members of the public but enhanced checks are only available to organisations and only for those professions, offices, employments, work and occupations listed in the Exceptions Order (1975) to the Rehabilitation of Offenders Act 1974 as amended by the Protection of Freedoms Act 2012.
+DBS basic checks can be obtained by members of the public.
+Enhanced checks were historically only available to organisations, but on 21 January 2026 a Statutory Instrument amending Part V of the Police Act 1997 came into force.
+Since that date, paid self-employed individuals working in regulated activity in England and Wales can apply for an Enhanced DBS check through a registered platform without an employer countersigning the application.
+Enhanced checks remain restricted to those professions listed in the Exceptions Order (1975) to the Rehabilitation of Offenders Act 1974 as amended by the Protection of Freedoms Act 2012.
 In January 2018 "Basic" DBS checks were introduced which will disclose details of any cautions or convictions deemed to be unspent in the Rehabilitation of Offenders Act 1974.

 Basic DBS check

 The basic DBS check, legally a "criminal conviction certificate" under section 112 of the Police Act 1997, will disclose any convictions or conditional cautions deemed to be unspent according to the Rehabilitation of Offenders Act 1974.
 The aim is that this service will reduce the need for unnecessary and ineligible Standard or Enhanced checks.
 Basic DBS checks can be obtained by the individual online through the DBS website or through a registered third party known as a "Responsible Organisation".